nimh-dsst/lunch-and-learn/discussions/IDEs.md

   * [isort](https://marketplace.visualstudio.com/items?itemName=ms-python.isort)
   * [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot).
 Requires a paid subscription.
   * [GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat).
 Requires a paid subscription.
+  * [Rainbow CSV](https://marketplace.visualstudio.com/items?itemName=mechatroner.rainbow-csv) for all your something-separated-value file needs.
+  * [Remote SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) for developing over SSH on different machines.

+An interesting point of discusssion was raised about whether or not users preferred to see the data.
+Spyder comes with a variable explorer panel.
+Jupyter notebooks facilitate pandas DataFrame visualizations and plotting.
+For Data Science and Analytics tasks, sometimes a facilitated view into the data can be helpful.
+Sometimes it is helpful to be able to traverse tabular data in Excel.

 ### Do you need to see the data?

 An interesting point of discusssion was raised about whether or not users preferred to see the data.
 Spyder comes with a variable explorer panel.
 Jupyter notebooks facilitate pandas DataFrame visualizations and plotting.
 For Data Science and Analytics tasks, sometime a faciliated view into the data can be helpful.
 Sometimes it is helpful to be able to traverse tabular data in Excel.